Faruq-Hameed/java_prgm_1_-_2/README.md

 When comparing strings, you should make sure the string variable has some value assigned to it.
 If it doesn't have a value, the program will produce a NullPointerException error, which means that no value has been assigned to the variable, or that it is empty (null). a boolean value can be inverted through negation - !.
  You can split a string to multiple pieces with the split-method of the String class.
 The method takes as a parameter a string denoting the place around which the string should be split.
 The split method returns an array of the resulting sub-parts.
+ You can get a character at a specified index of a string with the charAt method.